-- Enroll in elective seminars for a minimum of five credit hours a semester for full-time status in the program. - Complete 30 credit hours (not including dissertation hours) by the end of Year 2 to be eligible for funding in Year 3.
-The 30 hours can include independent study courses.
+- Take a minimum of five dissertation hours after passing the comprehensive exam. - Complete 30 credit hours (not including dissertation hours) by the end of Year 2 to be eligible for funding in Year 3.
+The 30 hours can include independent study and guided research courses.
 Depending on availability, students may teach as GPTIs after completing 30 hours of course work.